-2 Unless otherwise specially specified in this Part, relevant requirements of other Parts are to be applied as appropriate.
+2 Unless otherwise specially specified in this Part, relevant requirements of other parts of Society's Rules for the Survey and Construction Steel Ships as well as other Society technical rules are to be applied as appropriate.

 3 The hull construction, equipment and scantlings of ships to be classified for restricted service may be appropriately modified according to the conditions of service.